 We have both a regular fax machine and an internet fax machine available for use.
 Our regular fax machine is located across from the Circulation Desk.
 Our internet fax machine is located next to the Information Services Desk.
 You can send faxes, but you cannot receive them.

 We have a scanner available next to our Information Services Desk.
 You can scan in color and black and white.
 Scans can be saved as PNGs, PDFs, and Word documents.
 Saving documents as Word documents allows you to edit them.
 Scans can be saved to a USB, printed directly from the printer, transferred to your Google Drive, or emailed to you.
-Scanning is free.
+Scanning is free, but if you choose to print your scans you will need to pay for your print jobs.
+See above for printing costs.
+Printing can only be paid for with bills or coins.

 Get a Card